rsinghal26/Weather-forecast/README.md

 # Weather-forecast
-You can see 1 day weather forecast of any city which you want to search
+You can see 1 day weather forecast of any city which you want to search.

+First of all you have to host index.php file.